Driveway Cobblestone Apron – Curb Appeal with Timeless Style

 Fill Joints with Sand or Mortar

-Once the stones are in place, the joints between them are filled with either sand or a wet mortar mix, depending on the design and desired appearance.
-Sand is swept into the joints and vibrated down to lock stones in place while allowing slight flexibility.
-Mortar offers a more rigid, permanent bond.
-Filling the joints helps prevent weed growth, water infiltration, and stone shifting.
-Proper joint filling also enhances the overall strength of the apron and gives the surface a clean, finished look.
+After placing the cobblestones, installers fill the joints with either sand or a wet mortar mix, depending on the design and desired finish.
+They sweep sand into the gaps and use a plate compactor to vibrate it down, locking the stones in place while preserving slight flexibility.
+For a more rigid, long-lasting bond, they apply mortar between the joints.
+Joint filling not only enhances the apron’s structural strength but also helps prevent weed growth, water infiltration, and stone shifting.
+A well-filled joint gives the surface a clean, polished appearance.

 Compact the Surface